-The Nexus Android 7.0 Nougat update is finally rolling out bringing new features and fixes to Nexus devices around the world.
+The Nexus Android 7.0 Nougat update is now widely available and it delivers new features and fixes to Nexus devices around the world.
 It’s also causing problems and today we want to take a look at Nexus Android 7.0 problems on the Nexus 6, Nexus 6P, Nexus 5X, and more.

 Earlier this year, Google released an Android Nougat Developer Preview, a beta that allowed anyone with a compatible device to test the update ahead of its public release.

 The Android 7.0 Nougat beta delivered new and important features but it also caused problems for us and many other Nexus users.

 In August, Google released the final version of the Nexus Android 7.0 Nougat update.
 And while the beta wiped out some of these problems, Nexus users are complaining about various issues with the new operating system.